nkatoch/indego-philly-bikeshare/README.md

 ## Background

-The original IBM analysis used 2016–2018 CitiBike NYC data and IBM's proprietary Weather Company API.
+This project is inspired by a Data Science Bootcamp I had done while I was working at IBM.
+I had analyzed NYC CitiBike data and IBM's proprietary Weather Company API.
 This rebuild:

 - Switches to **Philadelphia's Indego system** — locally relevant for the Wharton WEMBA audience
 - Replaces proprietary weather with **Open-Meteo** (free, ERA5 reanalysis)